ODDSound/MTS-ESP/README.md

 **Linux:** /usr/local/lib

 Windows and OSX Installers are provided which you can bundle into your own installer or, if you prefer, just include the library files and install to the above locations.
 The Mac installers are notarised and compatible with OSX 10.15+.

-## Max Package

-A [Max Package](http://github.com/ODDSound/MTS-ESP-Max-Package) is available which includes objects that allow Max for Live devices to support MTS-ESP as a Client.
-Source code for the Max objects is included.

 For any queries, assistance or bug reports contact tech@oddsound.com.